cloudquery/docs/docs/developers/developing-new-provider.md

 }
 ```

 Here you define the "hcl block" configuration that the user can pass to your provider.
 This config is parsed and populated by the SDK so you don’t need to deal with HCL marshaling/unmarshalling.
-The populated config object is passed to **provider.Configure** function in **client.go.**.
+The populated config object is passed to `provider.Configure` function in `client.go`.

-**client/client.go**
+`client/client.go`

 ```go
 type Client struct {